 Baking Soda: If you’re concerned about the baking soda clogging the spray nozzle, reduce the amount to 1/4-1/2 tablespoon.

-Storage: Since this product contains water, natural ingredients, and no preservatives, it’s best to store this cleaner for only a few weeks (about 3 weeks if using distilled water).
+Storage: Since this product contains water, natural ingredients, and no preservatives, it’s best to store this cleaner for up to 1 month and use distilled water.
 If the cleaner ever smells off, has black spots or fuzzy growth, toss the cleaner and make a new batch.
 I’ve never had this happen, but it’s worth mentioning just for safety reasons.
-There’s no need to fear homemade cleaners!
-Learn about how to safely make natural cleaning products in Natural Cleaning Made Easy.
+Learn how to make natural cleaners in Natural Cleaning Made Easy.

 Tried this recipe?Let me know how it was!